shams-nahid/My-Daily-AWS-Study/docs/Notes/Decoupling Application/04 Kinesis Data Stream.md

 ---

-Enables increase or decrease of the number of shards in the stream.
+- Enables increase or decrease of the number of shards in the stream.

-We can increase instance size and shards number to handle more data.
+- We can increase instance size and shards number to handle more data.
+- To get optimize performance, do not use more instances than the shards.

 ### Kinesis Client Library (KCL)